diiq/blog/_writing/pockets.markdown

 I made some trousers with unusual pockets, and I think they're good.

 ## Pockets are either ugly or useless

 Pockets in tight jeans look bad.
-Putting a modern slab phone, a wallet, and keys into a pair of skinny jeans will leave even the most fashionable figure looking looking like they're wearing batman's utility belt as underwear.
+Putting a modern slab phone, a wallet, and keys into a pair of skinny jeans will leave even the most fashionable looking like they're wearing batman's utility belt as underwear.
 Even empty, in tight pants a large pocket bag can show through.

 The alternative, as many women know from first-hand experience, is a pocket too small to put anything in.